In-state student population grows at UNL; overall enrollment falls slightly

-A total of 3,545 freshmen students hailing from across the Cornhusker state marked the largest group of resident students to become Huskers in more than five years, UNL said.
+A total of 3,545 freshman students hailing from across the Cornhusker State marked the largest group of resident students to become Huskers in more than five years, UNL said.

 In all, there are 4,699 first-year students attending Nebraska's flagship public university campus for the fall 2023 semester, an increase of 1.3% from last year.